armory/docs/content/en/armory-cdaas/tutorials/external-automation/webhook-github.md

 ## Create credentials

-You need to create credentials that enable GitHub and Borealis to connect to each other.
+You need to create credentials that enable GitHub and Armory CDaaS to connect to each other.

 1. Create a personal access token in GitHub with **workflow** and **admin:repo_hook** permissions.
 See the GitHub [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) guide for instructions.
 Copy the token value for use in the next step.
 1. Create a new secrect in the Armory Cloud console for the GitHub token you just created.
 Go to the **Secrets** > **Secrets** screen.
 Click the **New Secret** button.